 - Proximity door lock: These door locks often come with a small keyfob that can lock or unlock a door when held within close range of the door lock.

 Most smart locks come with a backup key in case your power or internet connection fails, so you are not locked out.

 How secure are smart locks?

 Smart locks are generally safe if you follow some basic security protocols.
-Most smart locks are connected to your home’s network.
+Most smart locks are connected to your home’s wireless network.
 As long as your home network is secured so it can only be accessed using a password that you and trusted individuals know, your smart locks should be a safe security measure.

-As for the smart lock hardware itself, it may not be any safer than a traditional deadbolt.
+As for the smart lock hardware itself, security experts indicate it may not be any safer than a traditional deadbolt.
 While you may not have a spare key to worry about, your lock’s system could be overridden by a skilled hacker if its cyber security is lacking, or determined burglars could choose to enter your home through a window or other point.
 A smart lock is most secure when it is an integrated part of a complete home security system.

 Will biometric locks affect my homeowners insurance?

 Smart locks are generally more expensive than a standard door lock.
 Most home insurance companies do not currently offer a discount on your homeowners policy for them unless you use the lock as an integrated part of a more extensive security system.

 In general, insurers don’t see smart locks, alone, as enough of an increase in security to warrant savings.
 For now, smart locks and other smart home devices are still largely considered a convenience.
 As technology develops, that may change.
 However, many carriers offer discounts on homeowners insurance for security systems.

 Many other factors go into determining your home insurance premiums.
 Insurers consider your home’s location and age, safety devices, rebuilding costs and more when calculating rates.
 Finding the cheapest home insurance company for you can often mean shopping around and comparing multiple providers based on cost, coverage and available discounts..